PdxCodeGuild/Full-Stack-Day-Class/classinit.md

 # Class Init
-Since classes store structured values, the most basic operation is setting up those values in a new instance.
+Since class instances store labeled, structured values, the most basic operation is setting up those values in a new instance.
 Python gives us a streamlined way to require us to have every instance have some values set.

 It's called a **constructor function**.